logo

 Try Plumsail Forms as a free Microsoft Forms alternative

-You can check out the Plumsail Forms product here, it includes a free plan with a limited amount of submissions.
-And we’ll be glad to answer any of your questions in our community forum.
+You can check out the Plumsail Forms product here, it includes a free plan with all features unlocked.
+And we'll be glad to answer any of your questions in our community forum.